Zuckonit/vim-airline-todo/README.md

 ## Usage
-Create file in directory `g:task_directory`, one file one task.
+Create file in directory `g:todo#directory`, one file one task.

 ## Trick
-If you are using plugin NERDTree, you can set a keymap like `map <leader>t :NERDTree 'g:task_directory here'`
+If you are using plugin NERDTree, you can set a keymap like `map <leader>t :NERDTree 'g:todo#directory here'`
 If you are using other file browse plugin, just take above as a reference
 Then you can easily browse and edit your task(s)